Mental Benefits of Dance Classes

 Ready for your child to take advantage of these benefits?
 Call (301) 731-0003 or contact us online to take a tour of the Dance Makers dance studio in Lanham, MD.

-A recent study has shown that consistent dancing lessons and actual dances have a profound impact on the preservation or growth of your brain’s grey matter.
+A recent study has shown that consistent dancing lessons and actual dances have a profound impact on the preservation or growth of your brain’s gray matter.
 This translates to better motor skills, improved cognitive activity, and ultimately less chance of dementia.
 Anything that cuts down the chances of having dementia and degenerative cognitive abilities comes in handy to aging people who are more susceptible to organ degeneration.

 Better Brain Activity Growth in Kids